Roy Jay

-Roy Jay (1948 – 2007) was a British stand-up comedian.
-He performed with musical accompaniment and wearing a convict's uniform, telling jokes interspersed with his "spook!" and "slither hither" catchphrases.
-Jay made high-profile television appearances in the 1980s including in The Little and Large Show, The Bob Monkhouse Show and The Laughter Show.
+Roy Jay (born Jørgensen; 1948/49 – December 2007), was a British–Norwegian comedian.
+He performed with musical accompaniment and wearing a convict's uniform decorated with broad arrows, telling jokes interspersed with his "spook!" and "slither hither" catchphrases.
+Jay made high-profile television appearances in the 1980s, including in The Little and Large Show, The Bob Monkhouse Show, The Laughter Show, and The Main Attraction.

 Early life

-Roy Jay was born in Oslo, the son of a Norwegian father and a Scottish/Irish mother.
-He left Norway with his family aged four to live in South Wales.
-When he was eight, he spent a year in Cork, Ireland studying Irish and the violin, after which time he returned to his parents in Wales.
-The family soon moved again, to Atherton in Greater Manchester, England.
-Aged 15, Roy joined the Royal Norwegian Navy and spent two years travelling the world.
-After returning to civilian life, he performed as lead singer in a band who performed in small Northern clubs and dance halls.
-Following this, Jay became Assistant Entertainments Manager at Pontins holiday camp in Southport where he began performing stand-up comedy.
+According to one account, Roy Jay was born as Roy Jørgensen in Oslo, the son of a Norwegian father and a Scottish/Irish mother.
+He left Norway with his family at age four to live in South Wales.
+When he was eight, he spent a year in Cork, Ireland, studying Irish and the violin, after which time he returned to his parents in Wales.
+The family soon moved again, to Atherton in Greater Manchester, England, where he attended Hesketh Fletcher High School.
+Aged 15, Roy joined the Royal Norwegian Navy.
+Returning to civilian life, he performed as a singer in a band that performed in small Northern clubs and dance halls.
+Following this, Jay became Assistant Entertainments Manager at Pontins holiday camp in Southport, where he began performing stand-up comedy.

+Jay worked for Pontins in Morecambe in the 1970s and performed as a comedian in Northern clubs, before being a special guest in the 1983 UK tour by Johnny Mathis.